borivojekovac/agencija/readme.md

 node compiler/console.js "agency=Current Time Agent"
 ```

-The compiler would produce a code similar to this:
+The compiler would produce a code in [agencies](agencies) folder similar to this:

 **Current Time Agent.js**